Marsan-Ma-zz/imgrec/README.md

 ## Just tell me how to Use

 1. Arrange your own data set in `images/<DATASET_NAME>/<LABEL_NAME>`
 2. For example, you could do `python3 dump_17flowers.py` to download  the example dataset [17 Category Flower Dataset][b1] from Oxford university.
-The data hierarchy see the folders hierarchy like this:
+Then you may find the data hierarchy like this:

    ```
     images